salesforce/BannerGen/README.md

 ## Citation
   ```
-  @inproceedings{yu2023layoutdetr,
+  @article{yu2023layoutdetr,
       title={LayoutDETR: Detection Transformer Is a Good Multimodal Layout Designer},
-      author={Ning Yu and Chia-Chih Chen and Zeyuan Chen and Rui Meng and Gang Wu and Paul Josel and Juan Carlos Niebles and Caiming Xiong and Ran Xu},
+      author={Yu, Ning and Chen, Chia-Chih and Chen, Zeyuan and Meng, Rui and Wu, Gang and Josel, Paul and Niebles, Juan Carlos and Xiong, Caiming and Xu, Ran},
-      year={2023},
+      journal={arXiv preprint arXiv:2212.09877},
+      year={2023}
   }
   ```